wapmorgan/ImageEditor/README.md

+**!!
+Moved to another repository: https://github.com/wapmorgan/Imagery**
+**This one is not updatable at all!**

+---
 **ImageEditor** is a wrapper of gd functions.
 Earlier it was working only in yii-application context, now you can use this package in any application.

 [![Composer package](http://xn--e1adiijbgl.xn--p1acf/badge/wapmorgan/image-editor)](https://packagist.org/packages/wapmorgan/image-editor)
 [![Latest Stable Version](https://poser.pugx.org/wapmorgan/image-editor/v/stable)](https://packagist.org/packages/wapmorgan/image-editor)